Mental Health, Self Care, and Nutrition: Spring

 Maybe you’re starting to feel the seasonal shift physically, but do you know what’s being asked of you?
 Spring is the time to shake off the heavy feelings of lethargy, cleanse ourselves of accumulated imbalances, and rejuvenate ourselves in preparation for the warmth and vibrancy of summer.

 As Mother Nature moves us through this transitional phase, a process characterized by a gentle renewal and revitalization, we can invite balance into our body through awareness – and practices that help us align ourselves with the dynamic rhythms of nature.
-As the world around you begins to buzz back to life, you might find yourself energized by the thought of longer days & sunshine, or clinging to your winter hibernation habits.
-In my opinion, the best way to roll with this seasonal shift is to let it open you up like the flowers.
+As the world around you begins to buzz back to life, you might find yourself energized by the thought of longer days & sunshine or clinging to your winter hibernation habits.
+I think the best way to roll with this seasonal shift is to let it open you up like flowers.

-With a little Spring cleaning, internally & externally, and an accessible new routine, you’ll feel mentally & physically ready for the demands of summer and the year ahead.
-If you really want to birth your visions, make sure you’re setting the stage for your own success.
+With a bit of Spring cleaning, internally & externally, and an accessible new routine, you’ll feel mentally & physically ready for the demands of summer and the year ahead.
+If you want to birth your visions, ensure you’re setting the stage for your own success.

 Spring Cleaning

-If you’re someone who is feeling mentally ready for change, show that outwardly by giving care to the living spaces that support your creativity, growth, and nourishment.
+If you feel mentally ready for change, show that outwardly by caring for the living spaces that support your creativity, growth, and nourishment.
 When it comes to organizing or cleaning, you don’t have to go overboard if your life isn’t calling for a purge (but purge if you must, honey!).
 Start small and organize your wallet, purse, email, desk, or car.

 Helpful Tips